 - Author(s) represents and warrants to the ESC that he/she/they is/are sole author(s) of the work, that all authors have participated in and agree with the content and conclusions of the work, and that the work is original and does not infringe upon any copyright, proprietary or personal right of any third party.

 - The submitter hereby affirms that the work submitted is original, except for extracts from copyrighted works fully authorised by the copyright holders, and that all statements declared as facts are based on thorough examination and investigation for accurateness.

-- Submitted clinical cases should not have been published in any other journals and/or online publications nor presented at any previous international congress.
-However, former presentation at national meetings does not disqualify.
+- Submitted clinical cases should not have been published in journals and/or online publications, nor presented at any previous international congress.

 An author submitting or presenting published work may jeopardize future acceptance of abstracts and clinical cases.